 2. Can babies get sick from mosquito bites?

-Mosquitoes are vectors and may carry pathogens causing malaria, dengue, and the West Nile virus.
+Mosquitoes are vectors and may carry pathogens causing dengue, West Nile virus, and malaria in babies.
 These conditions could make a baby sick (13).
-Even if the mosquitos do not carry pathogens, their bites could lead to irritation, rashes, and swelling.
+Mosquito bites in babies can also lead to irritation, rashes, and swelling, even if the mosquitoes do not carry pathogens.

 3. Is coconut oil good for mosquito bites?